Florence is considered the Cradle of the Renaissance and hosts many unique architectural and artistic treasures.

 The dome of the Duomo is a distinctive feature of the city profile and the Piazza del Duomo undoubtedly deserves a visit.

 On the same square, in the heart of the historical center, there is also the Baptistery.
 The dome of the Cathedral can be visited and from there you can enjoy a unique view over the city and the surrounding countryside, divided by the course of the Arno.
-Even the Baptistery houses some of the best known masterpieces of the city, including the Paradise Gate.
+Even the Baptistery holds some of the best known masterpieces of the city, including the Paradise Gate.

 The Duomo is also known as Santa Maria del Fiore.